astral-sh/ruff-pre-commit/README.md

     - id: ruff-format
       types_or: [ python, pyi ]
     # Run the formatter on documentation files.
-    - id: ruffen-docs # Ruffen-docs does not support Jupyter Notebooks.
+    - id: ruff-format-docs # ruff-format-docs does not support Jupyter Notebooks.
 ```

 When running with `--fix`, Ruff's lint hook should be placed _before_ Ruff's formatter hook, and